LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/modules/require-modules.rst

 Require Modules
 ===============

-Previous in this book we used the ``readline-sync`` module to get use input.
-Below you will see the require statement on line 1 which makes the ``readline-sync`` module accessible in your file.
+.. index:: ! require

+In order to take advantage of modules, we must *import* them with the **require** command.
+You have seen this before with ``readline-sync``.

 .. sourcecode:: js
    :linenos:

    const input = require('readline-sync');

-   const name = input.question("What is your name?");
+   let name = input.question("What is your name?");
-   console.log(`hello ${name}`);
+   console.log(`Hello, ${name}`);

+Line 1 imports the ``readline-sync`` module and assigns its functions to the ``input`` variable.

-Modules are either objects or functions.
-If the module returns an object, you can use dot notation to call functions on it.
-If the module returns a single function you can use the variable reference to execute the function.
+Modules are either *single functions* or *objects that contain multiple functions*.
+If importing a module returns a single function, we use the variable name to call that function.
+If the module returns an object, we use dot notation to call the functions stored in the object.
+In line 3, we see an example of this. ``input.question`` calls the ``question`` function stored in the ``readline-sync`` module.

+Later, we will see examples of importing and using single function modules.

 .. admonition:: Example

-   What is the type of ``input`` from line ``const input = require(`readline-sync`);``?
+   Let's check the type of ``input`` after we import the ``readline-sync`` module.

    .. sourcecode:: js